-The SP Educational Specialist Program follows the policies and procedures for graduate student termination, appeals, and grievances outlined in the current BYU Graduate Studies Policy than four months from the last day of the examination period of the semester in which the alleged unfair or inadequate evaluation occurred."
+The SP Educational Specialist Program follows the policies and procedures for graduate student termination, appeals, and grievances outlined in the current BYU Graduate Studies Policy Handbook.
+Please note that "The grievance must be initiated by the graduate student no later than four months from the last day of the examination period of the semester in which the alleged unfair or inadequate evaluation occurred."